The Hype (2015 TV series)

-The Hype is a news magazine television series for the Australian and New Zealand audience on E!produced by Oxygen360 Sydney.
+The Hype is a news magazine television series for the Australian and New Zealand audience on E!
+Australia and New Zealand produced by Oxygen360 Sydney.
 It premiered on 17 October 2015 at 5:30pm and 10:30pm.
 It is co-hosted by Dominic Bowden from New Zealand and Ksenija Lukich from Australia.

 The weekly program features celebrity, fashion and entertainment news.
 The series is the first full-length weekly entertainment programme from E! designed for the Australian and New Zealand regions, and the second local commission after Fashion Bloggers.